-Para-Canoe will be one of the sports joining the programme at the 2016 Paralympic Games in Rio.
+Para-canoe will be one of two sports joining the programme at the 2016 Paralympic Games in Rio.

 The inaugural Para-Canoe World Championships were held in conjunction with the Canoe Sprint World Championships in 2010 in Poznan, Poland.
-This competition also saw the introduction of the current Paralympic events and classification system, with 28 national federations competing from five continents.
-Jonathon Broome won Great Britain's first para-Canoe World Championship gold medal in the men's K1 200m A category.
+This competition also saw the introduction of the first Paralympic events and classification system, with 28 national federations competing from five continents.
+Jonathon Broome won Great Britain's first Para-Canoe World Championship gold medal in the men's K1 200m A category.

 - First year at a Paralympic Games: